MerAnjali/JSONPlaceholderAutomationTest/README.md

 4. Rest-Assured

 **Command to run the tests**
-> mvn clean compile test
+> mvn clean compile integration-test